morgan-jaouni/HashTables/README.md

 5445254133660435902

 ### Example B
+Assigning Storm Troopers as a key and hashing their ID’s (like FN- 2187) to assign them to different squadrons;
+Making a hash table of users on an online game platform and being able to find their data quickly to update their scores.
+Their usernames can be hashed into a table and when they get a new high score or just get more points depending on the game it can be found and adjusted accordingly and quickly.
+It can also be done continually and with large amounts of data so it also scales.
 ## Questions

 ### What happens when the hash function assigns the same value to different keys?